Terra-AUS/TerraAustralis/doc/i2p.md

 connections are not affected by this option.
 It can be specified multiple times to allow multiple networks, e.g. onlynet=onion, onlynet=i2p.

-I2P support was added to AustraliaCash Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
+I2P support was added to TerraAustralis Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
 Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack).
 You can use